-This is the tank from which drilling fluid is pumped downhole and to which drilling fluid returns from the hole are received.
+This is the tank from which drilling fluid is pumped downhole and to which drilling fluid returns from the hole is received.
 The route taken by the drilling fluid when circulating is called the active (circulating) system.
-At the start of circulation, the Mud Pumps are lined up on the Active Tank and drilling fluid is pumped to the Stand Pipe Manifold on the drill floor.
-The drilling fluid then travels up the Stand Pipe and Kelly Hose to the Swivel or top drive in drilling rig (TDS), both of which suspend the drill string and allow it to rotate independently from the Kelly Hose.
+At the start of circulation, the Mud Pumps are lined up on the Active Tank, and drilling fluid is pumped to the Stand Pipe Manifold on the drill floor.
+The drilling fluid then travels up the Stand Pipe and Kelly Hose to the Swivel or top drive in the drilling rig (TDS), both of which suspend the drill string and allow it to rotate independently from the Kelly Hose.
 Overhead View of Mud Tanks and Mud Pumps.
-From there, the drilling fluid travels down the drill string to the drill bit, where it picks up drilled cuttings and carries them up the annulus between the drill string and the well bore.
+From there, the drilling fluid travels down the drill string to the drill bit, picking up drilled cuttings and carrying them up the annulus between the drill string and the well bore.
 A Bell Nipple underneath the drill floor sends the drilling fluid returns from the hole along a flow line that leads to the Scalping Shaker and Shale Shakers, which remove most of the drilled cuttings.
 The drilling fluid then passes through the Sand Traps and Process Pits, which contain additional Solids Control Equipment to remove smaller-sized solids in the drilling fluid.
 The cleaned-up mud then flows back to the Active Tank to complete the circulating system.

 These are used for storing fluids according to requirements.
-Reserve mud is usually prepared or stored in these tanks, or different fluids in preparation for the next phase (e.g. oil-based mud or completion brine).
+Reserve mud is usually prepared or stored in these tanks or different fluids in preparation for the next phase (e.g. oil-based mud or completion brine).

 Slug and Pill Tanks